How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 Deadlines, Steps, and What Homeowners Should Know Each Spring

-But it is your annual opportunity to review how your property is being valued for tax purposes—and decide whether everything looks accurate.
+However, it is your annual opportunity to review how your property is being valued for tax purposes and decide whether the assessment appears accurate.

 Here’s a simple breakdown of how the property tax protest process works in Collin County.